-It’s clear why Thailand is a popular destination for tourists and filmmakers alike, with a reported 631 productions shot there in 2014.
-It’s a fascinating mix of east and west, with temples, dense jungles, heavenly tropical islands and exotic beaches.
+It’s clear why Thailand is a popular destination for tourists and filmmakers alike, with a reported 80 international features filmed locally in 2017 as well as some 730 commercials and TV shows.
+Most shoots originate from Japan, India, China and mainland Europe.
+The country is a fascinating mix of east and west, with temples, dense jungles, heavenly tropical islands and exotic beaches.
 All this contrasts with the energy and cultural treasures of the huge metropolis of Bangkok.

 Infrastructure is good, with efficient transport links, experienced, professional crews and modern equipment easily accessible